GJKrupa/home-environment-sensor/README.md

 * [Rain Sensor](https://www.amazon.co.uk/gp/product/B072JCRY6R/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)
 * [BME280-based Multi-Sensor](https://www.amazon.co.uk/gp/product/B0799FH5PG/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1)
 * [18650 battery holder](https://www.amazon.co.uk/gp/product/B075TZF7NN/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 * [18650 battery](https://www.amazon.co.uk/Samsung-2500mah-Batteries-18650INR-Rechargeable/dp/B07M7PBSC2/ref=sr_1_5?keywords=samsung+18650&qid=1558945995&s=gateway&sr=8-5).
-The product page for the version I ordered is no longer active and there are a lot of reports of fakes in reviews I've see so caveat emptor.
+The product page for the version I ordered is no longer active and there are a lot of reports of fakes in reviews I've seen so caveat emptor.
 Having a decent charger such as a Nightcore D4 is also a good idea.
 * DuPont wires (female to female) and header pins.
 The wires can be purchased ready-made but I prefer to crimp my own to both control the length of the cables and to use more flexible wire.
 I used [this wire](https://www.amazon.co.uk/gp/product/B01M0O1NXM/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) with [this connector kit](https://www.amazon.co.uk/gp/product/B078K9DT69/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) though the 22 gauge wire can be fiddly to get into the DuPont connectors.
 * Project box.
 For indoor sensors I used [this small box](https://www.amazon.co.uk/gp/product/B01GDN5NHC/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and for outdoors I used [this larger one](https://www.amazon.co.uk/gp/product/B0725ZQGVP/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 For outdoors I would highly recommend using a [Stevenson Screen](https://en.wikipedia.org/wiki/Stevenson_screen) instead unless you have somewhere that's always in shade otherwise you will get extremely high temperature readings in direct sunlight.
 They are very expensive to buy but there are a number of guides on building your own.
 In order to add some ventilation to the outdoor box I cut a grille in the bottom using a laser cutter though it was a time-consuming process to get through the ABS without melting it too much.
 * [Nylon Standoffs](https://www.amazon.co.uk/gp/product/B06XFV5629/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) to attach the board and sensors to the case
-* A drill (I use a dremel with a router bit) to cut holes for cables and screws.
+* A drill (I use a Dremel with a router bit) to cut holes for cables and screws.

 ## Connections